jafingerhut/leeuwenhoek/doc/runs-slower-after-first.md

 # Introduction

+Note: There is a one-line shell script that uses the `clojure` command, and the `deps.edn` file in the root directory of this repository, to invoke a very simple Clojure program that automates the steps below, at least for the first function `foo2` shown.

 I came across this odd behavior while testing the performance of pretty simple Clojure code, and am curious how to explain what is happening.